microsoft/dbt-synapse/CONTRIBUTING.md

 ## Releasing a new version

 Make sure the version number is bumped in `__version__.py`.
 Then, create a git tag named `v<version>` and push it to GitHub.
-A CircleCI workflow will be triggered to build the package and push it to PyPI.
+A GitHub Actions workflow will be triggered to build the package and push it to PyPI.

+Make sure that the dependency to dbt-sqlserver is bumped to a compatible version in `setup.py`.

+If you're releasing support for a new version of `dbt-core`, also bump the `dbt_version` in `setup.py`.